Loading...

 Pool/spa contractor license renewal requirements vary by state.
 Continuing education may be required in some states to maintain your license.
 CPO (Certified Pool/Spa Operator) certification must be renewed every 5 years through the Pool & Hot Tub Alliance.
 Always verify current renewal requirements and deadlines with your state licensing authority to avoid lapses.

-Florida has a dedicated CPC (Certified Pool/Spa Contractor) license through DBPR — one of the most comprehensive pool-specific licenses in the country.
-Florida also has a separate Swimming Pool/Spa Servicing Contractor license for maintenance.
+Florida has three dedicated pool/spa contractor license classes through DBPR/CILB — one of the most comprehensive pool-specific licensing systems in the country.
+Class A covers commercial (unlimited), Class B residential, and Class C servicing.
+Pool cleaning/maintenance does NOT require a state license.
 Florida has approximately 1.7 million residential pools, the second largest market after California.

 All commercial pools must comply with the Virginia Graeme Baker Pool and Spa Safety Act (VGB Act), a federal law governing drain entrapment prevention and pool/spa safety.